voytas75/KrakenExchange/CONTRIBUTING.md

 We follow the PowerShell coding standard.
 Please ensure that your code adheres to this standard before submitting a pull request.
 Additionally, we expect all new code to be well-tested using Pester.

-### Some of the best practices for PowerShell code include:
+### Some of the best practices for PowerShell code include

 * Using cmdlet and parameter names that follow the verb-noun naming convention (e.g. Get-ChildItem, Set-Item)
 * Using approved verbs for cmdlet names (you can see a list of approved verbs by running the command Get-Verb)